 - Recently the discovery of old trade adverts and an obscure colour proof sleeve suggest the album was going to be

-called Trace Elements.
+called Trace Elements in Europe.

 - Virgin aquired the rights to the album when they purchased Simple Minds' back catalogue in

 1982.
 Celebration was reissued on the label's full-price range as a

 LP (Virgin V 2248) and a MC (Virgin TCV 2248).
 These